-The following core areas of specialization provide a broad outline of the Department’s areas of excellence.
+The following core specialty areas provide a broad outline of the Department’s areas of excellence.
 Many of our researchers have interests that intersect and that span multiple areas and subfields.

 All societies seek to maintain a sense of social order.
-Researchers in this area study determinants of criminal and deviant behaviour in diverse settings.
+Researchers in the Sociology of Crime and Law study determinants of criminal and deviant behaviour in diverse settings.
 They also examine the social bases and influences on the legal field.

 Social interactions and identity formation often coalesce around cultural consumption and symbols of status.
-Researchers in this area examine material products, ideas, and symbols and their relationship to social behaviour.
+Researchers in the Sociology of Culture examine material products, ideas, and symbols and their relationship to social behaviour.

-Research faculty working in this area include: Zaheer Baber, Jayne Baker, Shyon Baumann, Ellen Berrey, Joseph Bryant, Clayton Childress, Jennifer Chun, Bonnie Erickson, Steve Hoffman, Ping-Chun Hsiung, Josée Johnston, Vanina Leschziner, Kathleen Liddle, Andrew Miles, Melissa Milkie, Ann Mullen, Eric Schneiderhan, and Dan Silver.
+Research faculty working in this area include: Zaheer Baber, Jayne Baker, Shyon Baumann, Ellen Berrey, Joseph Bryant, Clayton Childress, Bonnie Erickson, Ethan Fosse, Steve Hoffman, Ping-Chun Hsiung, Josée Johnston, Vanina Leschziner, Kathleen Liddle, Andrew Miles, Melissa Milkie, Ann Mullen, Zach Richer, Erik Schneiderhan, and Dan Silver.

 Ideologies about gender and the role of the family structure form some of the basic building blocks of society.
 Researchers examine the construction of gender roles, the intersectional links between gender, status, and inequality, and the gendered structure and functioning of family life.

-Research faculty working in this area include: Irene Boeckmann, Monica Boyd, Hae Yeon Choo, Cynthia Cranford, Bonnie Fox, Adam Green, Ping-Chun Hsiung, Josée Johnston, John Kervin, Anna Korteweg, Rachel La Touche, Kathleen Liddle, Melissa Milkie, Ann Mullen, Ito Peng, Rania Salem, Judith Taylor, Sandy Welsh, and Weiguo Zhang.
+Research faculty working in this area include: Sharla Alegria, Monica Boyd, Hae Yeon Choo, Irene Boeckmann, Cynthia Cranford, Jessica Fields, Jerry Flores, Adam Green, Angelina Gregoryeva, Kelly Hannah-Moffat, Ping-Chun Hsiung, Josée Johnston, John Kervin, Anna Korteweg, Kathleen Liddle, Melissa Milkie, Ann Mullen, Ito Peng, Rania Salem, Yvonne Sherwood, Chris Smith, Judith Taylor, Sandy Welsh, and Weiguo Zhang.